TheDingodile/RL_gymnasium/README.md

 It is the name you give the experiment.
 The experiment will be saved in the trained_agents folder.
 If you choose a name which already exists it will be overwritten.
 A folder will be created with the model you are training, some performance graphs and a txt file of the used hyper-parameters.
 However, if you use eval mode the model and performance graphs will be loaded from the trained_agents folder instead.

 - **train_loop**:
 This parameter decides what kind of RL algorithm you want to use.
 It can also be set to eval which loads the folder with the name given and you can see it play.
+Current options are -deep_q_learn, eval, reinforce_learn, actor_critic_learn, PPO_learn, PPO_learn_batches, soft_actor_critic_learn-

 - **exploration**:
 This parameter decides how you want to choose your action.
 The reason for the name exploration is because in deep-q learning it often is associated with what exploration method you use (eg. epsilon greedy, greedy).
 However, in other train_loops it should be seen as more "how do i sample from the output of my model".
 So for a discrete REINFORCE train_loop you could choose Multinomial, and for a continious REINFORCE train_loop you could choose a normal distribution.